slowernews/wisdom-tldr/README.md

 <!--
 > *'When critics get together they talk about form, structure and meaning.
 When artists get together they talk about where you can buy cheap solvent.'*

+3. Ignore the Haters and Embrace the True Players
+One of the greatest tragedies of the modern world is that men with unlimited potential and unimaginable abilities allow themselves to be smothered by the advice and criticisms of unambitious, underachieving, and jealous peers.

+Every time you go to the office look at the men to your left and to your right.
+What do you see?
+Do you see men embracing their true potential, taking control of their lives, and creating an incredible future full of freedom and joy?
+Or do you see men who have allowed the doubts and misgivings of society, family, and friends to hold them back from their dreams and desires?
+On your path to success, you will be faced with many, many, many haters, doubters, and naysayers.
+They will tell you it cannot or should not be done only out of their own insecurities and fears.
+But if you want to unleash the giant inside of you and reach your full potential, you must ignore these people, whether they are bosses, life-long friends, or even family members.
+Only take advice from those who are achieving what you want to achieve, and ignore the rest.
+End of discussion.
 -->

 > *'Consensus happens just in the beginning and in the end of something.'*